South Carolina shooting leaves 1 officer dead, 6 others wounded: police

 "The selfless acts of bravery from the men and women in law enforcement is real," the governor said, "just like the power of prayer is real."

-"Heartbroken over the shooting involving the Florence area police officers," Sen. Lindsey Graham, R-S.C. tweeted.
+"Heartbroken over the shooting involving the Florence area police officers," Sen. Lindsey Graham, R-S.C., tweeted.
 "God bless those who choose to protect us and their families."

 Sen. Tim Scott, R-S.C., tweeted that his "prayers" were with the officers and their families.